-In addition to a proper diet, other lifestyle changes that will work alongside this medication are exercising, losing weight if overweight, and quit smoking.
+In addition to a proper diet, other lifestyle changes that will work alongside this medication are exercising, losing weight if overweight, and quitting smoking.
 Consult your doctor for me details.

-This medication achieves results by removing the bile acid from the body from people with high cholesterol.
+This medication achieves results by removing the bile acid from the body of people with high cholesterol.
 This causes the lover to make more bile acid by using the cholesterol in the blood.
-And overall this aids in lower ones cholesterol levels.
+And overall, this aids in lower one's cholesterol levels.

 This medication is to be taken by mouth, usually 1 to 2 times a day.
 If you dose is more than 1 tablet, take the tablets one at a time.
 Do not swallow more than one tablet at once.
 Take each tablet with plenty of liquid, such as water or juice.
 Swallow each tablet whole.
 Do not crush, chew or break the tablets.
 If you are having difficulties in swallowing this tablet, consult with your doctor.

 The dosage is base on your medical condition and your response to the treatment.
 To reduce the risk of gaining any side effects your doctor may start you on a lower dosage to gradually increase it as you go forward in the treatment.
 Follow your doctors instructions carefully , and keep in mind that it may take several weeks before you gain the full benefit of the medication.

 Before taking this medication, inform your doctor if you are allergic to Colestipol, or if you have any other allergies in general.

 Before using this medication it is always best to go over your medical history with your doctor, especially if you have had the following; swallowing problems, constipation, hemorrhoids, kidney disease.

 Because this drug can interfere with the absorption of certain nutrients (such as folic acid, fat-soluble vitamins including A, D, E, K), your doctor may direct you to take a multivitamin supplement.
 Consult your doctor for more information.